I will not be accepting new graduate students for the 2020-2021 academic year.

 This project examines how intersecting experiences related to race-ethnicity and sexual orientation contribute to well-being and academic achievement among over 400 Latin@ LGBTQ-identified youth.
 Data were collected online using social media recruitment via the Gay Lesbian and Straight Education Network.

 This project examines the feasibility and effectiveness of a cognitively-based compassion training with trans youth and their families (aimed at recruiting 8-10).
-Participants will be recruited from parent of trans youth support groups in Tucson.
 Funded by the Institute for LGBT Studies at UA.

 This project explores perceptions of the climate for LGBTQ athletes and athlete ally identity among 159 college-student athletes at NCAA Division I schools.